-ArcGIS Urban in CityEngine allows you to do the following:
+Using ArcGIS Urban in ArcGIS CityEngine allows you to do the following:

-- Import ArcGIS Urban plans or projects (parcels, zoning and overlays layers and the scenarios)
+- Import ArcGIS Urban plans (building spaces, existing buildings, zoning and overlay boundaries, and scenarios) in ArcGIS CityEngine.

-- Edit the imported layers and scenarios and synchronize the changes with ArcGIS Urban
+- Edit the imported parcel layers and save the changes to ArcGIS Urban.

-- Publish CityEngine models as scene layers to ArcGIS Online and attach them to a scenario of an ArcGIS Urban plan or project
+- Publish CityEngine models as scene layers to ArcGIS Online and link them to a scenario in an ArcGIS Urban plan.

 - Set the active portal.

 - Open the Navigator window and click the ArcGIS Urban tab .

 A list of available ArcGIS Urban models containing plans and projects displays.

 - Right-click a plan and select Import as new Scene.

 - A CityEngine project is created.